unahouExosite/docs/murano/tutorials/user-service.md

 local result = User.hasUserPerm(check_param)
 ```

-Because **User\_Parking\_Area** has been assigned with &rsquo;parkingAreaID = 1&rsquo; in role &rsquo;parking_area&rsquo;, variable &rsquo;result&rsquo; is expected to be &rsquo;OK&rsquo;.
+Because **User\_Parking\_Area** has been assigned with &rsquo;parkingAreaID = 1&rsquo; in role &rsquo;parking_area_manager&rsquo;, variable &rsquo;result&rsquo; is expected to be &rsquo;OK&rsquo;.

 ### Scenario: Application of User-storage and Endpoint-access-control

-We also support an endpoint for parking areas to query info of a vehicle, such as parking time or license plate number.
-Each parking area can only see info of vehicles parked in its spaces.
+We also support an endpoint for parking area managers to query info of a vehicle, such as parking time or license plate number.
+Each parking area manager can only see info of vehicles parked in his spaces.

 ```lua
 -- Create endpoint 'GET query/{parkingAreaID}/parkingVehicle/{vehicleID}/info'